 Chapter 3 presents specific changes to the text of the Draft EIR that are being made to correct errors or omissions or clarify information presented in the Draft EIR.
 In no case do these revisions result in a greater number of impacts or impacts of a substantially greater severity than those set forth in the Draft EIR.
 Where revisions to the main text are called for, the page and paragraph are set forth, followed by the appropriate revision.
-Deleted text is indicated with strikeout and added text is indicated with underline.
+Deleted text is indicated with strikeout text.
 Page numbers correspond to the page numbers of the Draft EIR.